How a UPS Works

 Rack Cabinets

-Even in a smaller office a rack cabinet provides a secure environment for UPS to be housed along with their connected servers, storage appliances and network hardware.
-They also work to keep cabling simple and clear and stop unauthorised users from accessing the business infrastructure.
-Cabinets can be configured to a range of heights - typically 14U - 47U, and with a variety of sides, shelves and mounts for PDUs and the like.
+Even in a smaller office a rack cabinet provides a secure environment for your servers, storage, network switches and UPS.
+They also work to keep cabling simple and clear and to stop unauthorised users from accessing mission critical infrastructure.
+Cabinets are usually an industry standard 19” wide and can be configured to a range of heights - typically 14U - 47U, and with a variety of sides, shelves and mounts for power distribution units (PDUs).

-If you would still like some advice on sizing or choosing a UPS, don’t hesitate to contact our friendly advisors on 01204 474747 or by contacting [email protected] .
+Alternatively, if you have any further questions you’d like answering about business UPS, don’t hesitate to call one of our friendly advisors on 01204 474747 or by contacting [email protected].